What is the problem?

 88 percent of Americans think you should get a permit before carrying a concealed gun in public.

-Stand Your Ground laws are associated with increases in homicide rates resulting in more than 150 additional gun deaths each month.
+Stand Your Ground laws are associated with an increase in homicide rates translating to more than 150 additional gun deaths each month in the US overall.

 Over 80 percent of gun owners, non-gun owners, Republicans, Democrats, and Independents agree that high safety standards are critical in issuing concealed carry permits.

 Require Permits to Carry Concealed Guns in Public

 It is legal to carry a concealed handgun in public in all 50 states.
 A substantial majority of states require a person to have a permit to carry a loaded, concealed handgun in public.
 States should not allow the carry of concealed guns in public without one.